 Before You Give…

 Before you donate books or other preloved items to any organisation, check out their donation policies so that you’ll have a better idea of the types of books (and other items) that they need.
+Their requirements may change now and again, especially due to the constantly evolving COVID-19 situation.
 Also, check your items for wear and tear, and do your part to make volunteers’ jobs easier by organising and packing them in groups that go together.
 Happy giving!